vorpalnet/blade/SECURITY.md

 serverAuth **and** clientAuth, so the same identity keystore serves as the client certificate where mutual TLS is demanded.

-Customers with their own certificate process (e.g. Optum) use `./certs.sh <env> import` — a ready-made PKCS12, or PEM cert+key+chain, packaged into the identical keystore layout.
+Customers with their own certificate process use `./certs.sh <env> import` — a ready-made PKCS12, or PEM cert+key+chain, packaged into the identical keystore layout.
 Same downstream steps either way.